alphagov/govuk-developer-docs/source/manual/dns.html.md

 The GOV.UK Replatforming team is responsible for managing several DNS zones.

-By default, zones are hosted by AWS (Route 53) and Google Cloud Platform (Cloud DNS)
+By default, zones are hosted by AWS (Route 53).

 As of Feb 2020, there are 40 hosted zones.
 A list is retrievable from a terminal using: